thorstenkramm/ansible-by-examples/README.md

 ```

 Note: If the inventory is specified on the command line, the list of hosts must always end with a comma.
+Both commands are doing the same.
+The first takes the inventory aka the list of hosts as command line parameters where
+the second reads this list form a file.

 ### Create users and stop using root